 Outdoor recreation is an important part of Utah’s culture.
 We love to hike, mountain bike, swim, boat, fish, ride ATVs, and more.
 However, with outdoor recreation comes some inherent risks.

-Algae are a natural occurrence in lakes, ponds, rivers, and other bodies of water.
-Occasionally, large accumulations of algae can result in algae blooms.
-Some blooms have the potential to become toxic and impact the health of those who come into contact with them.
+Algae are a normal occurrence in lakes, ponds, rivers, and other bodies of water.
+Occasionally, large accumulations of cyanobacteria can result in harmful algal blooms.
+These blooms may be harmful to pets and people.

 Both local and state health officials work together with Utah State Parks to keep the public informed about potential harmful algae blooms.
 Should a Utah State Park waterbody become designated as having a harmful algae bloom, park management will post the appropriate warnings on the park’s homepage.
 Should they be required, local health officials will also post appropriate signs at the park.
 Many times, signs will only be appropriate in specific areas that have been impacted by an algae bloom.